PROF. SIR DAVID BAULCOMBE, Principal INVESTIGATOR

 Prof. Jim Haseloff and his lab engineered the first synthetic RNA enzymes with targeted substrate specificity, developed fluorescent proteins for plants, new misexpression systems in plants, new 3D microscopy and visualisation methods and computer models for plant morphogenesis.
 He has pioneered the application of Synthetic Biology approaches in plants, including new quantitative imaging techniques, genetic circuits for cell-cell communication, and adoption of lower plant systems for bioengineering.

-Dr. Colette Matthewman is the Norwich-based Project Manager for OpenPlant.
+Dr. Dieuwertje van der Does is the Norwich-based Project Manager for OpenPlant.
 With a research background in the plant sciences, she has a broad overview of OpenPlant research activities, and coordinates events, training, and outreach to build new synergies and increase the impact of the centre.
-She is a member of an OpenPlant working group exploring new IP solutions for biotechnology and is leading a project to develop resources for school pupils to learn about synthetic biology.

 Dr. Susana Sauret-Gueto